illano30/illano30/template.md

 <!-- All of your education background -->
 ## Education

-- Bachelor: Biomedical Engineering at/from Universidad de los Andes (LINK UNIVERSITY)
+- Bachelor: Biomedical Engineering at/from ([Universidad de los Andes](https://ingbiomedica.uniandes.edu.co/es))

 <!-- While BIOMAC is our common group, the collaboration between groups and affiliations are encourage -->
 ## Affiliations